 Published Jul 3, 2025

-Microsoft Places will support Role-Based Access Control (RBAC) via Exchange Online and Microsoft Entra starting September 2025.
-This enables centralized and local admin roles—Places, building, and desk administrators—to manage spaces securely, reducing IT overhead and aligning access with real-world roles.
+Microsoft Places will support Role-Based Access Control (RBAC) via Exchange Online and Microsoft Entra starting September 2025, enabling centralized and delegated management through built-in admin roles for Places, building, and desk administrators.
+This decentralizes management, reduces IT overhead, and aligns access with real-world roles.

 We’re introducing Role-Based Access Control (RBAC) in Microsoft Places to help IT administrators securely delegate management responsibilities to centralized Places administrators or local stakeholders such as building or desk managers.
 This update enhances operational efficiency and aligns access with real-world roles.